 You Want More Fat Removed Than Is Recommended

 The American Society of Plastic Surgeons recommends that no more than 5,000 cc (5 liters) of fat and fluid are removed in a liposuction procedure.
-Similarly to procedures for high-BMI patients, the complication rates for so-called high volume liposuctions are too high.
-Even though this is not written into law, most plastic surgeons will adhere to the guidelines set by the ASPS.
+Just like with procedures for high-BMI patients, the complication rates for so-called high volume liposuctions are too high.
+Even though this is not written into law (though some states have enacted such laws), most plastic surgeons will adhere to the guidelines set by the ASPS.

-Such recommendations are based on in-depth studies of post-operative liposuction patients and should be taken seriously, even if your particular state or plastic surgeon allows for a higher limit.
+Such recommendations are based on in-depth studies of post-operative liposuction patients and should be taken seriously, even if the state you live in allows for a higher limit.

 If you have a lot of excess fat, your plastic surgeon may ask you to get closer to your target weight before having liposuction.
 Programs like the Orbera Weight-Loss Balloon may help you achieve this faster and with more success than diet and exercise.